rufilboss/100DaysOfDevOps/Day 47 -Introduction to Amazon Elastic File System (EFS)/day47.md

 * To enable traffic between EC2 instance and EFS Filesystem we must need to allow port 2049.
 * On the EC2 client side, we must need to allow outbound access to Port 2049.
 As we are allowing all the outbound traffic so this pre-requisite is already met.
+* On the mount target end, we must need to allow TCP Port 2049 inbound for NFS from all EC2 instances on which we want to mount the filesystem.